aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

 | 10 | N1 ReefB |  |  |  |

 # 6) Amplify genomic DNA using normal primer pairs

+PCR0241:
+  * Amplifying the four GSTA3 promoter CpG reefs (in three sections) so we have the non-sulfite converted sequence.
+  * Expected amplicon sizes:
+    * A: 640bp
+    * BC: 1030bp
+    * CD: 1100bp

+PCR0241 results:

 # 7) Analyze, purify, and quantify normal PCR products